-The new development, located on Wood Lane End and phase two of the ‘Heart of Maylands’ project, will be Hightown's largest development to date and is the second phase of the Heart of Maylands project.
+The new development, located on Wood Lane End and phase two of the ‘Heart of Maylands’ project, will be Hightown's largest development to date.
 The first phase is located opposite and is Hightown's current flagship development, Maylands Plaza, which is made up of 130 flats and 10 shops.
 It built a 'heart' in Maylands Business Park to retain businesses, employees and drive future investment in the area.
 Hightown’s head office (Hightown House) is also just over the road on Maylands Avenue.

 As well as providing new homes, the development will create jobs with three commercial units bringing work places and homes closer together.
 The new homes will be in a very convenient location, with local shops and amenities within walking distance.
 The area is also well served by public transport.